jaeyk/comp_thinking_social_science/docs/08_big_data.md

-## Overview
+## The Big Picture

 - Big data problem: data is too big to fit into memory (=local environment).
-- R reads data into random-access memory (RAM) at once and this object lives in memory entirely.
+- R reads data into random-access memory (RAM) at once, and this object lives in memory entirely.
 So, if object.size > memory.size, the process will crash R.
-- Therefore, the key to deal with big data in R is reducing the size of data you want to bring into it.
+- Therefore, the key to dealing with big data in R is reducing the size of data you want to bring into it.

 **Techniques to deal with big data**